Muukid/muCOSA/README.md

 However, note that the demos that use OpenGL use glad, which is built from the Khronos specification for OpenGL, so its Apache 2.0 license applies within that context.
 See [further clarification in this issue comment](https://github.com/KhronosGroup/OpenGL-Registry/issues/376#issuecomment-596187053).

+# Multi-threading

+muCOSA does not directly support thread safety, and must be implemented by the user themselves.
+Thread safety in muCOSA can be generally achieved by locking each object within a muCOSA context (ie `muWindow` for example), making sure that only one thread is interacting with the given object.
+There are no known exceptions to this to achieve thread safety, but multi-threading with muCOSA is not thoroughly tested.

 # Known bugs and limitations

 This section covers all of the known bugs and limitations with muCOSA.